Accessibility - The Linux Foundation

 OpenDocument Format Alliance

-- A newly-formed (2006) association whose primary focus is government adoption of the OpenDocument Format standard.
+- An association whose primary focus is government adoption of the OpenDocument Format standard.

 OpenUsability Project